-Scott Doner, Director Oak Street Parking Deck, Level 1, South Side
+Scott Doner, Director Oak Street Parking Deck, Level 2

 The Department of Public Safety is responsible for the protection of life and property for the Valdosta State University community.
-The department, consisting of both Police Services and Environmental Health and Safety, is located in Pine Hall and is open 24 hours a day.
+The department is located on the second level of the Oak Street Parking Deck and is open 24 hours a day.
 The emergency telephone number is 229-259-5555.
 For information, call 229-333-7816.
-For additional information about Public Safety: www.valdosta.edu/dps>.
+For additional information about Public Safety: www.valdosta.edu/police.